highmountaintea/create-mithril-app/README.md

 ## Configuration

-The created project comes with two webpack files, one for development, one for build.
+The created project comes with two webpack files, one for development, one for production build.
 They can be configured further to suit your needs. *Please be aware we cannot support all these different configurations*

 ## Build

-`npm run build` would create the deployable files in the build directory.
+`npm run build` creates the deployable files in the build directory.

 ## Server-side API